 Considering professional support

-If you’ve been trying on your own and it isn’t working, that doesn’t mean you’re hopeless.
-It means the problem is strong enough to warrant professional help.
-A therapist who understands compulsive behavior can help you see patterns you’re too close to notice and build strategies that fit your actual life.
+If you have been trying on your own and it is not working, professional support may be appropriate.
+A therapist who understands compulsive behavior can help you see patterns you are too close to notice and build strategies that fit your actual life.
+For a fuller map of care options, see porn addiction treatment.